Nice0Man/randnumtgbot/README.md

-#Bot which returns random number EEEE
+#Bot which returns random number.